KathmanduLivingLabs/kathmandulivinglabs.github.io/_posts/2018-04-25-making-boundaries-pop.md

 ### Before we begin

 This tutorial assumes a basic understanding of [LeafletJS]("http://leafletjs.com/") and its API.
-If you are not familiar with this framework, I urge you to go through its well curated collection of  [tutorials]("http://leafletjs.com/examples.html") and [API reference documentation.]("http://leafletjs.com/reference-1.3.0.html").
+If you are not familiar with this framework, I urge you to go through its [well curated collection of  tutorials]("http://leafletjs.com/examples.html") and [API reference documentation]("http://leafletjs.com/reference-1.3.0.html").

 I have also uploaded all of the resources used for this tutorial in the form of a github gist.
-You can view the code [here]("#")
+You can view the code [here]("#").

 ### So let's get going.